anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 When you start digging, you might go really deep.
 Be careful to bring your head above once in a while to see what you are doing.

 \* You would need NAT for outgoing TCP connections as well.
 Think about it, TCP is a duplex protocol.
 So a packet coming from outside needs to find its way to the 'Private IP'.
-However, the port numbers are internally managed by the router.
+However, those port numbers are internally managed by the router.